NREL/sensor-impact-evaluation-and-verification/README.md

 TODO: add data cleaning function to remove sensor with wrong data type and remove data with bad quality

-TODO: parallel computing of large simulation data and large Monte Carlo runs
+TODO: improve the computation efficiency of all three modules by parallel computing of large simulation data and large Monte Carlo runs

 TODO: raise a warning based on ML validation error threshold